 This group of switches allows you to disable a number of important rendering features.
 By selectively disabling some features, you can get a feel for where the renderer is spending most of the time, which helps optimizing scenes.
+Lighting or look-dev could be sped up by enabling ignore_textures or ignore_shaders for example.
 This is also useful for isolating errors and artifacts when debugging.
 Note that not all of these options are interactive - some of them may require the entire scene to be refreshed/exported.

 Ignore all textures when rendering.

 Ignore all shaders when rendering, Arnold will render with a simple n_dot_eye shader instead.

 No objects will be subdivided.
 This parameter is not interactive.